-Auburn receiver Ricardo Louis and cornerback Chris Davis weren’t exactly close until a couple months ago.
+Auburn receiver Ricardo Louis and cornerback Chris Davis weren’t exactly close prior to a couple months ago.

 The two were acquaintances, teammates, but in terms of hanging out, it just never happened.

-But after a two-game span in which Auburn won late on two improbable plays, the two players became linked in Auburn and college football lore forever.
+But after a two-game span that saw Auburn win late on two improbable plays, the two players became linked in Auburn and college football lore forever.

 “Me and Chris, we were cool, but we weren’t as close as me and the offensive players,” Louis said on Saturday.
 “But now, every time we see each other, we sit down and talk – talk about his play, talk about my play, talk about what we went through after the play - so, we’ve become a little closer now.”